caprice-j/ggbash/README.md

 -   `GGally::ggpairs` output the scatterplot matrix in one plot, while `ggbash` outputs each subplot as a plot.
 -   `GGally::ggpairs` uses `ggplot2::ggsave` to save a plot with no default filename, while `ggbash` uses `| png` or `| pdf` pipe chains with auto-generated filenames.

-ggbash is influenced by some other higher level programming languages such as CoffeeScript.
+ggbash is influenced by some other higher level programming languages such as CoffeeScript or Ruby.

 Current Implementation Status
 -----------------------------